wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-tutorial-get-started-windows-v1.md

 **To run a Hive job from the cluster dashboard**

-1. Sign in to the [Azure Management Portal][azure-management-portal].
+1. Sign in to the [Azure Classic Management Portal][azure-management-portal].
 2. Click **HDINSIGHT** from the left pane.
 You will see a list of clusters, including the cluster you just created in the previous section.
 3. Click the name of the cluster that you want to use to run the Hive job, and then click **QUERY CONSOLE** at the bottom of the page.
 4. A webpage opens in a different browser tab.
 Enter the Hadoop user account and password.
 The default user name is **admin**; the password is what you entered while provisioning the cluster.
 The dashboard looks like this: